 Oh, my god!
 I’m having a revelation!
 (I’m not I had it earlier, but I’m pretending I’m having it now for dramatic effect).
 This is what creativity and doing things is about.

+Creativity is about being in second circle with the biscuit!
+It’s about the give and take of discussion, with what you’re making and with it’s reception.

 But this is what I realised.
 I realised that I can’t be in second circle all day.
 I can only do that for a few minutes – maybe an hour tops a day.

 Monkey Mind

+It’s interesting, that as I say this, I think that it sounds so feeble.
+You can only do this for an hour a day?
+Why not 2 hours, why not 12 hours?
+You could probably get by on about 4 hours sleep couldn’t you?

-There’s another really stupid thing that you can do to fuck up your own efforts.
+This is a really stupid thing that you can do to fuck up your own efforts.
 And that’s basically – having done something, pile on the expectations.

 Did you ever think that setting yourself ridiculous goals might be your own way of scrubbing the decks (Oh my God!
 This is another revelation that I had earlier that I’m pretending to have right now!).
+This is a really sneaky one.

 Know your power